 Let me explain.

-Imagine you & me are sitting in a Starbucks.
+Imagine you & I are sitting in a Starbucks.
 Consciously, we are having a coffee but unconsciously we are enjoying the ‘ambience’.
-The music, the chatter of other customers, the occasional customer-call outs by baristas, the couple giggling right next to you, a hipster with a mac & glasses, the honks of the cars passing by, the smell of different coffees, the laughter of people, etc. All this is as ‘ambience’ is being monitored by our intuitive system – which consciously makes us to take a sip of coffee every now & then.
+The music, the chatter of other customers, the occasional customer-call outs by baristas, the couple giggling right next to you, a hipster wearing glasses and using his mac, the honks of patientless cars passing by, everyone’s laughter, etc. This ambience is being monitored by our intuitive system – which consciously makes us take a sip of the coffee, every now and then.

 Another simple example is the arrow that points from a to z in the amazon logo.
 It doesn’t seem much but when you look at what amazon sells; I think you know the answer now.

 Non-conscious ‘messaging’ either already has or is currently influencing our behaviour right now.
 Suppose you landed up on this page because you found the title of the blog as interesting.
 And you give a brief scroll to assess the length of the blog.
 BUT I AM GOING TO CAPITALIZE & CHANGE THE FONT OF THIS PARTICULAR SENTENCE ONLY BECAUSE THIS WHERE YOU WILL STOP FOR A BRIEF MOMENT THINKING THAT THIS LINE MUST BE IMPORTANT.
 This is because your intuitive system triggered action of pausing for a moment to read the line.
-The line in the capital with the different font is a demo of how a simple change can exert a non-conscious influence on what you will read first.
+The sentence typed in uppercase letters and a different font is a demo of how a simple change can exert a non-conscious influence on what you will read first.

 Let’s connect all the above to customer experience.
 These non-conscious influences on the unconscious mind influence the behaviour.
-These influences can be as simple as a creative or as complex as the brand/product ecosystem itself.
-Whether these are superluminal or subliminal matters a lot depending upon the context of the content.
+These influences can be as simple as a creative or as complex as the brand or product’s ecosystem.
+Whether they are superluminal or subliminal messages, its important depending upon the context of the content.

 Non-conscious influence itself does not guarantee success, but it can guarantee those components of content which affects customers.
 It’s all those little things which create the entire experience of a creative that gets a pat on the back.
 In other words, influence subtly but be vigilant consistently.